plasma-group/pigi/packages/docs/src/spec/src/04-aggregator/aggregator-rpc-methods.rst

 Description
 ^^^^^^^^^^^
-Sends a transaction to be `ingested`_ by the operator.
+Sends a transaction to be `ingested`_ by the aggregator.

 Parameters
 ^^^^^^^^^^